lml/fine_print/README.md

 ```

 You should only try to get signatures when you have a user who is logged in
-(FinePrint will raise an exception if you try to get a non-logged in user to sign
+(FinePrint will allow non-logged in users to pass right through without signing
-an agreement, as that does not make any sense).
-This normally means that before
-the call to `fine_print_get_signatures` you should call whatever `before_filter`
+anything).
+This normally means that before the call to `fine_print_get_signatures`
-gets a user to login.
+you should call whatever `before_filter` gets a user to login.

 Just like how rails provides a `skip_before_filter` method to offset `before_filter` calls,
 FinePrint provides a `fine_print_skip_signatures` method.
 This method takes the same